wechulisimiyu/wechu07/README.md

 He (Wechuli) put it up there to distract you.
 He is probably not even listening to anything.

-## Incase you want to ask him how he did it
+## Incase you wanted to know how he did it

 'Did it' is a very strong claim, obviously he found it online.